 Of the over 75,000 arachnid species in 450 families in the world, there are more than 42,000 spider species in 110 families.
 In North America almost half of the spider species are about 1/8” long.
-These guys perform some essential functions for the world; they are the most numerous small predators.
+They perform essential ecosystem functions and they are the most numerous small predators.

 Spiders don’t live long lives; the majority of them live less than 1 year and males typically live only a few weeks.
 There are a few that overwinter as adults, but most overwinter as eggs or juveniles in egg cases.
 Females are usually larger than the males.